-On June 12, 2013, S&P published a report in which it affirmed AGM's "AA-" (stable outlook) financial strength rating.
-The report is available at www.standardandpoors.com.
-On January 17, 2013, Moody's issued a press release stating that it had downgraded AGM's insurance financial strength rating to "A2" (stable outlook) from "Aa3".
-The press release is available at www.moodys.com.
+On 12 June 2013, S&P published a report in which it affirmed AGM's "AA-" (stable outlook) financial strength rating.
+On 17 January 2013, Moody's issued a press release stating that it had downgraded AGM's insurance financial strength rating to "A2" (stable outlook) from "Aa3".